ckjpdx/portfolio-prototype/README.md

 ## Support and contact details

-_email me via the link provided in the website if you have questions about anything._
+_email me via https://github.com/noodlebrains if you have questions about anything._

 ## Technologies Used

 _HTML, CSS, bootstrap v4_

+## Technologies Used

+_Copyright Chris Johnson 2017_